richClubb/12Month12Projects/Month02_SelfBalancingRobot/README.md

 ### Primary

-1. Balancing and disturbance control
+1. Balancing and disturbance control - Peturbations from the upright position
-1. Forward / backward motion
+1. Forward / backward motion - longitudinal movement
-1. Self-righting
+1. Self-righting - Getting upright from a flat position.
+This might be quite hard.

 ### Secondary

 1. Left / right turning (tank track turning)
 1. Wireless control (bluetooth?)
+1. Simulink / Matlab model of the system to compare against the actual arrangement.

 ## Implementation